 3. Admissions criteria

-The University Research Degrees Committee has ultimate responsibility for setting the entry criteria for the admission of postgraduate research students.
-Applicants are advised to consider the following points:
+The Doctoral College Board has ultimate responsibility for setting the entry criteria for the admissions of postgraduate research students in conjunction with the University’s Marketing, Recruitment, Admissions and Communications Committee.
+Applicants should consider the following points:

-- Details of programme specific entry criteria which can be found on the programme pages of the University website
+- Details of programme specific entry criteria can be found on our postgraduate research programme pages

-- Applicants who have non-standard qualifications or have work experience they wish to have assessed may be considered on an individual basis in line with the general aims and principles of the Admissions and RP(E)L (Recognition of prior (experiential) learning) policies
+- Applicants, who have non-standard qualifications or have work experience they wish to have assessed, may be considered on an individual basis, in line with the general aims and principles of the Admissions, Recognition of Prior Learning (RPL) or Recognition of Prior Credit (RPC) policies

-- Entry onto some programmes of study requires applicants to meet additional non-academic conditions.
-These conditions usually apply to programmes that have professional requirements and may include Disclosure & Barring and Fitness to Practise clearance.
-Where such clearance is required, information will be provided in programme literature and advice given to applicants.
+- Entry on to some programmes of study requires applicants to meet additional non-academic conditions.
+These conditions usually apply to programmes that have professional requirements and may include Disclosure & Barring and Fitness to Study clearance.
+Where such clearance is required, information will be provided in programme literature and advice given to applicants

 The University’s aim is to select those applicants who are likely to succeed academically and gain from the provision available.
-Aptitude for an individual programme of research is the primary criterion for selection and an academic decision will always be reached on an application before other factors such as, for example, additional needs or criminal convictions are taken in to account.
+Aptitude for an individual programme is the primary criterion for selection and an academic decision will always be reached on an application before other factors are taken in to account.

 - We operate a transparent selection process.
-Selection is normally on the basis of an application form and, where applicable, a research proposal, and an interview conducted by two trained members of academic staff.
-Candidates will be informed of the process in advance.
+Selection is normally on the basis of an application form and, where applicable, a research proposal, and an interview conducted by two trained members of academic staff Candidates will be informed of the process in advanced

-- We communicate in a timely way with the applicant, advising them on the outcome of their application.
-The University will communicate via email and the Applicant Portal.
+- We endeavour to communicate in a timely way with the applicant, advising them on the outcome of their application.
+The University will communicate via email and Surrey Self-Service

 5. Applicants with disabilities